What it’s like to transition from homeschool junior high to homeschool high school

 I shouldn’t have been surprised (but I was).
 She has always been fiercely independent (from her second day of life) and she has always followed her own path to the final days of high school.

-She threw convention, mine, and the school system’s, out the window.
+Of course, she threw convention, mine, and the school system’s, out the window.

 Though she completed her high school diploma, she completed it in two years, deciding she wasn’t sticking around three years to complete it, she then saved money to travel to Mexico independently for five months and applied (on her own) to a University across the country to study social sciences and languages (like Latin! that I started with her).